Coty Inc. (COTY) Shares Up Despite Recent Market Volatility

 Piper Sandler gave a rating of “Neutral” to COTY, setting the target price at $10 in the report published on September 22nd of the previous year.

-After a stumble in the market that brought COTY to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -0.26% of loss for the given period.
+After a stumble in the market that brought COTY to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.16% of gains for the given period.

 Insider Trading